Computing tropical points and tropical links: Computing zero-dimensional tropical varieties

-\begin{example}[computing entire tropical varieties] As mentioned in the beginning of the section, Algorithm~\ref{alg:tropicalPoint0} can also be used to compute entire tropical varieties in the zero-dimensional case, if all options are exhausted in Steps $4$ and $6$ to $7$.
+\begin{example}[computing entire tropical varieties] As mentioned in the beginning of the section, Algorithm~\ref{alg:tropicalPoint0} can be used to compute entire tropical varieties of zero-dimensional ideals.
+This is done by computing a triangular decomposition as in Proposition~\ref{prop:laz} and applying the algorithm to each triangular set, while exhausting all in Steps $4$ and $6$-$7$.
+For instance, consider the triangular set $F = \{f_1, f_2, f_3\} \subseteq \CC\{\!\{t\}\!\}[x_1,x_2,x_3]$ with